Who were these girls? Torn sleeves. Dirt. Hair matted with mud or worse. “Do you see this, Lord?”

 But Elijah’s father flashed a broad smile at the first man in line.
 “Do you carry spices?”

-Elijah groaned, but the camel puller fell for his father’s ancient line.
+Elijah groaned at his father’s ancient question, but the camel puller replied.
 “For the Nile market.”

 “Next week we celebrate the day we left the Nile.”